-If you dry its leaves, it can be used to keep moths away from your clothing.
+If you dry its leaves, you can use it to keep moths away from your clothing.
 You can also use the leaves and flowers to make herbal teas.

 Tarragon pairs well with most vegetables in your garden and keeps an array of bad bugs away from them.

-I also like to make little herb bouquets to decorate my home, and Tarragon is always included.
-I love the look of it.
+I also like to make little herb bouquets to decorate my home, and I always include tarragon.

 Thyme is another herb I use to make tea with daily.
-It’s so darn good for you, and I got addicted to the flavor (with a little stevia, of course.)
+It’s so darn good for you, and I got addicted to the flavor (with a bit of stevia, of course.)

-This herb repels cabbage looper, cabbage maggot (what’s with all the bugs attacking cabbage, what did it ever do to them?), cutworms, squash bugs, corn earworm, whiteflies, and tomato hornworm.
+This herb repels cabbage looper, cabbage maggot (what’s with all the bugs attacking cabbage, what did it ever do to them?), cutworms, squash bugs, corn earworms, whiteflies, and tomato hornworms.
 Whew!

 Slugs can be a colossal pain where I live.
 When I first moved to my house, I bought several pots of basil.

-I couldn’t wait to start harvesting basil for my Caprese salads.
-So, I planted all my pots in one day.
+I couldn’t wait to start harvesting basil for my caprese salads.
+I planted all my pots in one day.

 That night, dreams of pesto danced in my head, and I was giddy with anticipation.

-In the morning, I went to go check on it (because of course, they would’ve probably grown a foot overnight!)
+In the morning, I went to check on it (because, of course, they would’ve probably grown a foot overnight!)
 Every single plant was mowed to the ground.

-Plant markers were the only thing left to signal they were ever there.
+Plant markers were the only thing left to signal the basil plants were ever there.

-Apparently, the slugs and snails in my neighborhood had a basil bbq.
+Apparently, the slugs and snails in my neighborhood had a basil BBQ.
 Everyone was invited except me.
-It was clearly a good time had been had by all.
-They really know how to throw a party.
+Clearly a good time had been had by all.
+They know how to throw a party.

 Wormwood is the perfect plant to edge your garden with so this doesn’t happen to you.
 It helps discourage slugs from sending out invites to their friends and family for the next party planned.
 Small foraging animals also don’t like wormwood.

-Now I throw my own bbq’s, and THEY are not invited.
+Now I throw my own barbeque’s, and THEY are not invited.
 Wormwood is one of the best insect repellent plants for slugs.

 Yarrow likes to grow in full sun and has beautiful lacy white and yellow flowers.

-Not only can this herb grow practically anywhere, but yarrow also helps with colds and flus when made into a tea.
+This herb can grow practically anywhere and yarrow helps with colds and flus when made into a tea.

 It also is used to help stop the bleeding when you get a cut.
-Some of the pests it helps control are fleas, ticks, and mosquitos.
+Some pests it helps control are fleas, ticks, and mosquitos.